Efficient distributional regression trees learning algorithms for calibrated non-parametric probabilistic forecasts: Experiments

 \subsection{Comparing CRPS-RF and PMQRF with QRF}

 In this section, we describe the numerical experiments conducted to evaluate the performance of our models.
-We selected five datasets from the UCI Machine Learning Repository to cover a variety of real-world applications.
-The total number of samples \(n\), the number of features \(d\), and the URL for each dataset are provided in Table~\ref{tab:datasetsUCI}.
+We selected six datasets from the UCI Machine Learning Repository to cover a variety of real-world applications.
+The total number of samples $n$ and features $d$ for each dataset are summarized in Table~\ref{tab:datasets}, with URLs pointing to the corresponding publicly available resources given in the Supplement.

-For each dataset, we randomly sampled 1,000 data points without replacement to generate the training sets, while the remaining data points were used as the test set to compute the prediction error.
-We consider forests of PMQRTs or CRPS-RTs with 50 trees.
+For each dataset, we randomly sampled 1,000 data points without replacement to generate the training sets, and 3,000 other samples used as the test set to compute the prediction error.
+We consider forests of PMQRTs or CRPS-RTs with 100 trees.
 Trees in the forests are trained by sampling uniformly at random without replacement $60\%$ of the training data.
 This procedure was repeated for 300 different training sets, each generated by sampling the data points randomly.
 We computed the mean and standard deviation of the CRPS on the test set across these 300 experiments, which are reported in Table~\ref{tab:res_real_data}.
-For each method, the CRPS was computed on the test test by querying quantiles with level $\mathcal Q_{0.02}:=\{0.02\times k, \quad k\in[50]\}$ and building the corresponding CDF.

-To train the PMQRTs, we used predefined lists of quantile levels ranging from 0.1 to 0.9 with either a step size of 0.1 (referred to as PMQRF step 0.1) or a step size of 0.05 (referred to as PMQRF step 0.05).
-To benchmark our model, we compared its performance with that of the Quantile Regression Forest (QRF) method.
+For each method, the CRPS was computed on the test set by querying quantiles with level $\mathcal Q_{0.05}:=\{0.05\times k, \quad k\in[19]\}$ and building the corresponding CDF.
+In the following, we present the different models considered in our experiments: \begin{itemize} \item[(CRPS-RF)] We train CRPS-RFs using the algorithm presented in Section~\ref{sec:CRPS}. \item[(PMQRF)] The PMQRFs are trained using the list of quantile levels from $\mathcal Q_ {0.05}$. \item[(QRF)] To benchmark our models, we compared their performance with that of the Quantile Regression Forest (QRF) method from \citep{meinshausen2006quantile}. \end{itemize}